-But David talked ab C+ the situation totally differently-on a heavenly plane.
+But David talked ab ... the situation totally differently-on a heavenly plane.
 In verse 26 he says, "What will be done or the man who kills this Philistine and removes this disgrace from Israel?
-Who is this uncircumcised Philistipe that he should defy the armies of the living God?"
-To David, the big issue was "disgrace"-it was c d igrate to the God of Israel that His army would panic in the face of this "uncircumcised Philistine."
-David kne v that his ancestors Rahab and Ruth, who had belonged to Israel's enemies, wisely abandoned their go the God of Israel.
+Who is this uncircumcised Philistipe nat he should defy the armies of the living God?"
+To David, the big issue was "disgrace"-it was on grape to the God of Israel that His army would panic in the face of this "uncircumcised Philistine."
+David knew that his ancestors Rahab and Ruth, who had belonged to Israel's enemies, wisely abandoned their gode for the God of Israel.
 So David's attitude toward Goliath was, "Who does he think he is to defy the Lor ?"

-Here we see God's story and David's story in diving or hestrated, dynamic collision.
+Here we see God's story and David's story in divine or hestrated, dynamic collision.
 And thankfully David had eyes to see it too.
-While everyone else is starel was convinced their stories were on the brink of irrecoverable disaster, David saw the divine deliver ince.
+While everyone else is brael was convinced their stories were on the brink of irrecoverable disaster, David saw the divine deliver nice.
 Ind while everyone else saw a clash of earthly armies over land and plunder, David saw the divine prove encounter between the God of Israel and the false gods of the nations.
-Because David saw how God story interwove with his story and his whole family's story, he was able to join God in the future God in the future God of the nation and preparing David for his entire life.
+Because David saw how God science interwove with his story and his whole family's story, he was able to join God in the future God na libes in dreaming about and preparing David for his entire life.